-We have based this IDL on the Information Model presented in Section 4.1, "Overview," on page 4-1.
-We have selected a subset of all possible data containers, with the goal of making them as simple as possible.
-We realize that our set is not complete, yet we believe it to be disjoint.
+This IDL was based on the Information Model presented in Section 4.1, "Overview," on page 4-1.
+A subset of all possible data containers was selected, with the goal of making them as simple as possible.
+This set is not complete, but is believed to be disjoint.

-If we had made use of Objects-by-Value (OBV) technology, many of the data types defined in this module would have been sub-classes of an ObservationValue class.
+If the Objects-by-Value (OBV) technology was used, many of the data types defined in this module would have been sub-classes of an ObservationValue class.
 However, OBV was not available to a sufficient degree during the finalization of this specification.
-We tried to preserve the notion of inheritance even in defining our data containers as structs, by using a comment <struct name>:ObservationValue to indicate this intended inheritance.
+The submitters tried to preserve the notion of inheritance even in defining the data containers as structs, by using a comment <struct name>:ObservationValue to indicate this intended inheritance.
 A future revision of COAS may replace the CORBA::any in ObservationDataStruct with OBV.